martmannupb/AmoebotSim-2.0/Documentation/model_ref/messages.md

 - Implementation
 	- New message types are defined as subclasses of the `Message` class
 	- The subclass must meet several requirements:
+		- It must have a parameterless default constructor
 		- It must implement a `Copy()` method that returns a deep copy of the message
 		- It must be serializable for the save/load feature to work
 			- Easy to accomplish by using only simple data types and no data structures